Andy-TE/Andy-TE/iefy.markdown

 <details>
 <summary>Clue 1 - 1.3 km</summary>

 Of the bridges on the Liffey two are named after famous Novelist's, the bridge you seek is more musical than a open Book.

+As you walk along this route the o connel bridge where you started is bla bla

 <details><summary>Hint</summary>A famous work of the Author Waiting for Godot</details>

-<details><summary>Finding the QR Code</summary>Look here</details>
-On the south of the bridge, a pole which controls the flow of the two wheelers.
+<details><summary>Finding the QR Code</summary>On the south of the bridge, a pole which controls the flow of the two wheelers.</details>

 <details><summary>Spoiler</summary> Samuel Beckkett Bridge